 My vaginismus is not for male sexual pleasure.
 And I will no longer lay back in pain in exchange for it.

-Featured image by ANMOL, from Unsplash.
-Used under Creative Commons Zero licence.
+Featured image by PJustine Camacho from Unsplash.
+Used under Creative Commons licence.
+Image is of crumpled white sheets.